deepseek-ai/DeepSeek-R1/README.md

 ## 7. License
 This code repository and the model weights are licensed under the [MIT License](https://github.com/deepseek-ai/DeepSeek-R1/blob/main/LICENSE).
-DeepSeek-R1 series support commercial use, allow for any modifications and derivative works, including, but not limited to, distillation for training other LLMs.
+DeepSeek-R1 series models support commercial use, allowing for any modifications and derivative works, including, but not limited to, distillation for training other LLMs.
 Please note that:
 - DeepSeek-R1-Distill-Qwen-1.5B, DeepSeek-R1-Distill-Qwen-7B, DeepSeek-R1-Distill-Qwen-14B and DeepSeek-R1-Distill-Qwen-32B are derived from [Qwen-2.5 series](https://github.com/QwenLM/Qwen2.5), which are originally licensed under [Apache 2.0 License](https://huggingface.co/Qwen/Qwen2.5-1.5B/blob/main/LICENSE), and now finetuned with 800k samples curated with DeepSeek-R1.
 - DeepSeek-R1-Distill-Llama-8B is derived from Llama3.1-8B-Base and is originally licensed under [llama3.1 license](https://huggingface.co/meta-llama/Llama-3.1-8B/blob/main/LICENSE).
 - DeepSeek-R1-Distill-Llama-70B is derived from Llama3.3-70B-Instruct and is originally licensed under [llama3.3 license](https://huggingface.co/meta-llama/Llama-3.3-70B-Instruct/blob/main/LICENSE).